dustland/.github/profile/README.md

-# Dustland: Open-Source Innovation in Embodied Intelligence
+# Dustland: Innovation Hub of Embodied Intelligence

 Dustland is an open-source GitHub organization advancing Embodied Intelligence with a focus on three core areas: human-robot interaction, motion generation, and imitation learning.